OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-01.md

 The creatures darted back and forth like flashes of lightning.

 ## Ezekiel 1:15
-As I looked at the living creatures, I saw a wheel on the ground beside each creature with its four faces.
+As I observed the living creatures, I noticed a wheel on the ground beside each creature with its four faces.

 ## Ezekiel 1:16
 The appearance of the wheels was like sparkling topaz, and all four looked alike.
 They seemed to be made like a wheel within a wheel.

 ## Ezekiel 1:17
-When they moved, they went in any of the four directions without turning as they moved.
+When they moved, they went in any of the four directions without needing to turn as they moved.

 ## Ezekiel 1:18
 Their rims were high and awesome, and the rims of all four were full of eyes all around.